Lil Wayne’s Daughter, Reginae Carter, Slays In Revealing Black Leather Ensemble & Teases She ‘Had To Reload’

 Reginae, the daughter of rapper Lil Wayne and author Toya Johnson, posted the new video late Wednesday afternoon and it immediately snagged a ton of views.
 Reginae noted that the outfit in the latter part of her video was from Fashion Nova and she certainly has caused a stir with this one.

 In the first part of the clip, Reginae is looking quite casual as she films herself in the bathroom.
 She has a headscarf wrapped around her hair and she is wearing a T-shirt and black sweatpants.
-She is wearing a blue-hued wig under her scarf, and she is makeup-free as she primps and dances for the camera.
+She is wearing a blue wig under her scarf, and she is makeup-free as she primps and dances for the camera.

 A moment later, Reginae is back and she looks absolutely stunning.
 Her blue wig is fully revealed, loose curls in a gorgeous, vibrant hue cascading over her shoulders.
 In addition, she has a soft, flattering pink eye shadow and nude lip color accentuating her features and she is oozing with confidence.